PyroMikeGit/SuperKaizoIronMON/README.md

 ## General Rules for All Games

+0. ALL PREVIOUS Standard, Ultimate, and Kaizo rules apply (unless overridden by a Super Kaizo rule below)!
 1. Every Trainer has SMART AI, this requires a [ROM patch](#smart-ai-rom-patches)
 2. Every Trainer has sensible held items (+ Consumable option for Gen 3 games)
 3. Every Gym Leader now has 6 Pokemon